flybywiresim/docs/docs/fbw-a32nx/feature-guides/wheel-chocks-cones.md

      <br>
     ![GSE Safety Cone](../assets/feature-guides/chocks-cones/cones.png "GSE Safety Cone"){loading=lazy align=left width=45%}
     ![EFB Ground Buttons for Chocks and Cones](../assets/feature-guides/chocks-cones/efb-ground-chocks-cones-.png "EFB Ground Buttons for Chocks and Cones"){loading=lazy align=left width=45%}

-Other than just looking gorgeous the wheel chocks even apply some braking force to hold the aircraft in place.

-The flight crew activates the Wheel Chocks and Safety Cones through the flyPad EFB.
-This simulates asking the ground crew to place or remove the chocks or cones.
-The ground crew will then (virtually) determine if chocks and cones should be placed or removed based on specific criteria, which are described in the next section.

 ## Usage